-Latvian-American artist Vijia Celmins is best know for her photo-realistic drawings and paintings of nature subjects, such as the ocean, sky, desert, rocks, and spider webs.
+Latvian-American artist Vijia Celmins is best know for her photo-realistic drawings and paintings of nature subjects – the ocean, sky, moon, desert, rocks, and spider webs – with a masterful level of detail that can border on abstraction.
 These works are based on her own photographs or those cut from magazines and journals.
 In her paintings and drawings there is a lack of a recognizable reference or horizon line.
 Her nature works give a viewer a sense of quiet since there is no presence of any person or living creature shown.

 Clemens and her family arrived in the United States after World War II and settled in Indianapolis.
 She studied art and won a fellowship to Yale’s Summer School of Art where she met Chuck Close and Brice Marden.
 In 1965, she received her M.F.A. from U.C.L.A.

 In the early 1960s, Celmins began painting life-size depictions of everyday objects.
 By the end of the decade, Celmins expanded this theme, making sculptures of familiar objects -many related to childhood – such as puzzles, pencils, erasers, and combs.
 Executed on a monumental scale, these works are serious but playful, redolent of the works of Surrealist artist Rene Magritte.

 In the late 1960s and into the 1970s, Celmins concentrated on graphite pictures of remote natural locales where the heavily worked surfaces are often so glossy and smooth that the artistry is invisible.

 Between 1977 and 1982, Celmins made 11 small painted bronze replicas, exact in every detail, of ordinary stones.
 These replicas followed more than a decade of her exquisite drawings of the surface of the sea, the moon, the night sky, and the desert.